namlook/mongokit/README.md

 ## A quick example

-Document are enhanced python dictionary with a `validate()` method.
+Documents are enhanced python dictionaries with a `validate()` method.
-A Document declaration look like that:
+A Document declaration look as follows:

 ```python
 >>> from mongokit import *